Roundabouts

 • Motorcyclists — small profile, easy to miss in a quick mirror check.

-Rule 186 (final paragraph, added in the January 2022 update) is the one that often catches drivers out: “Cyclists, horse riders and horse drawn vehicles may stay in the left-hand lane when they intend to continue across or around the roundabout and should signal right to show you they are not leaving the roundabout.”
-Drivers must not assume a cyclist in the left-hand lane is taking the next exit — look for the right-arm signal as the cue that the cyclist is staying on the roundabout.
-Rule 186 also explicitly says “do not attempt to overtake them within their lane.”
-See the 2022 H3 update below.
+Rule 186 closes with the paragraphs that most often catch drivers out: “Cyclists, horse riders and horse drawn vehicles may stay in the left-hand lane when they intend to continue across or around the roundabout and should signal right to show you they are not leaving the roundabout.”
+That much has been in the Code for years.
+What the January 2022 update added is the instruction sitting above it — give priority to cyclists on the roundabout, “do not attempt to overtake them within their lane”, allow them to move across your path — together with the warning not to cut across them as you enter.

 Rule 188 — mini-roundabouts